 Dancing has made my life rich and balanced.
 I hope to assist my students to develop their own rich and balanced lives through hard work and imagination. – Yukiko

 Ruth-Ellen Kroll Jackson is originally from Nova Scotia.
 She received a Bachelor of Fine Arts in Dance from The North Carolina School of the Arts under the Anthony Bliss Scholarship.
-Ms. Jackson’s professional career began in New York where she danced for The Martha Graham Dance Ensemble, New York City Opera, the Parsons Dance Company and in Nova Scotia dancing with Veronique Mackenzie, Henry Jackson, Lisa Phinney and Mocean Dance.
+Ms. Jackson’s professional dance career began in New York where she danced for The Martha Graham Dance Ensemble, New York City Opera, the Parsons Dance Company and in Nova Scotia dancing with Veronique Mackenzie, Henry Jackson, Lisa Phinney and Mocean Dance.
 Ruth-Ellen works as an independent choreographer whose work can be seen on Canada’s Ballet Jörgen, Kinetic Studio’s Mainstage, KiDanCo, Coastal Dance Theatre, and The Young Company.
-She is currently a proud graduate of Therapeutic Recreation at the Nova Scotia Community College.
+She is a Board Member of Dance Nova Scotia and Kinetic Studio.

 Falling is sometimes seen as a mistake.
 In dance it is a movement. – Ruth-Ellen

-Michelle is a student in the Psychology Program at Dalhousie University.
-She has been dancing since the age of three and has trained at Halifax Dance, the Royal Winnipeg Ballet School, the Maritime Conservatory of Performing Arts, London Studio Centre (London, England), and since 2008 at the Leica Hardy School of Dance where she currently teaches the KiDance, Ballet Primary and Ballet Level One.
-Michelle is a founding member of KiDanCo and performed in Symphony Nova Scotia’s The Nutcracker for six years.
-Michelle received the Taking Steps to Fly 2011 Young Choreographers Award for her piece Hello Goodbye, which was also shown in KiDanCo’s premiere season.
-In 2015 Michelle completed her Advanced Dancer and in 2016 was awarded her Associate Teacher membership with the Society of Russian Ballet.
+Michelle Lehman is a fourth-year psychology honours student at Dalhousie University and has danced since the age of three.
+Throughout her training, she has studied at Halifax Dance, the Royal Winnipeg Ballet School, the Maritime Conservatory of Performing Arts, London Studio Centre (London, England), and since 2008 at the Leica Hardy School of Dance where she currently teaches KiDance, Ballet Primary and children’s jazz and modern classes.
+She is a founding member of KiDanCo and performed in Symphony Nova Scotia’s The Nutcracker for six seasons.
+Michelle received the Taking Steps to Fly 2011 Young Choreographers Award for her piece Hello Goodbye, which was also performed in KiDanCo’s premiere season.
+In 2015 she completed her Advanced Dancer exam with the Society of Russian Ballet and was awarded her Associate Teacher credentials in March 2016.
+Along with teaching dance, Michelle is a Run Jump Throw trained coach with Halifast Athletics and enjoys coaching athletes of all ages.

 Dance class is a special place.
 It makes every day a better day! – Michelle